agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 There are two concrete instances of `generators`:
 - `ValueGenerator`
-- `ValueFromSessionGenerator` which provide additionally the `Session`
+- `ValueFromSessionGenerator` which provides additionally the `Session`

 ```scala
 def stringGen(rc: RandomContext): ValueGenerator[String] = ValueGenerator(